 Clearly the ADEQ has failed to provide a reliable mechanism for low-income and ethnic minority people living in rural and out state areas, where almost all of the ADEQ-permitted facilities are located, to report environmental concerns and noncompliance regarding these facilities.
 And yet the director of the Air Quality Division, Nancy Wrona, was specifically contacted regarding the problems with the hotline on August 1, 2000.
+The ADEQ also was notified by the first civil rights complaint filed against the agency regarding this same issue.
 The ADEQ has certainly been adequately notified of this problem.
 The failure to rectify this problem with the hotline at this point must be assumed to be deliberate and intentional, and not an aberration.